Foliation, topology and nucleon charge profiles in hypersphere soliton model: Foliation and scanning algorithm in geometry

-Completing the scanning over the range $0\le\mu\le\frac{\pi}{2}$ corresponding to $S^{3}_{+}$, we find the three dimensional volume $V(S_{+}^{3})=\pi^{2}\lambda^{3}$.
+On the northern hemi-hypersphere $S^{3}_{+}$, for a fixed $\mu$ we construct a foliation leave $S^{2}$ of radius $\lambda\sin\mu$ having an area $A_{2}(S^{3})=4\pi\lambda^{2}\sin^{2}\mu$ in (\ref{a2s3}).
+Completing the scanning over the range $0\le\mu\le\frac{\pi}{2}$ corresponding to $S^{3}_{+}$ and using (\ref{a3s32}), we find the three dimensional volume $V(S_{+}^{3})=\pi^{2}\lambda^{3}$.
 Similarly, we scan over the range $\frac{\pi}{2}\le\mu\le\pi$ related with $S^{3}_{-}$ to yield the volume $V(S_{-}^{3})=\pi^{2}\lambda^{3}$.
-Making use of the projection and scanning algorithm, we thus scan twice over the range $0\le\mu\le\pi$ associated with the total manifold $S^{3}$ to yield \beq V(S^{3})=V(S^{3}_{+})+V(S^{3}_{-})=2\pi^{2}\lambda^{3}, \eeq which produces the geometrical ratio $\chi$ in (\ref{chiratio}), and is consistent with (\ref{a3s3}) obtained by exploiting the pure geometrical approach without resorting to the projection and scanning algorithm procedures.
+As a result, we scan over the range $0\le\mu\le\pi$ associated with the total manifold $S^{3}$ to yield \beq V(S^{3})=V(S^{3}_{+})+V(S^{3}_{-})=2\pi^{2}\lambda^{3}, \eeq which produces the geometrical ratio $\chi$ in (\ref{chiratio}), and is consistent with (\ref{a3s3}) obtained by exploiting the pure geometrical approach without resorting to the scanning algorithm.
 Note that this consistency of the volumes in (\ref{a3s3}) and (\ref{a3s3sum}) confirms the above statements on the role of $\mu$ as an auxiliary angle.
-Next we also observe that there exists a difference between the scanning in $S^{3}$ and that in $E^{3}$, since in $S^{3}$ we scan {\it twice} over the $S^{3}_{+}$ and $S^{3}_{-}$ semi-hyperspheres differently from the case in the $E^{3}$ manifold over which we scan {\it only once}, to yield the ratio $\chi$ in (\ref{chiratio}).